 Until 1-1:30pm, there is a public matatu which goes straight to the different villages just outside of the National Park.This matatu is called C12.

 If, for whatever reason, you cannot make it at 1pm, you can still go by shared taxi, which might be a bit pricier.
 However, I know for sure that there are shared local taxis leaving to Sekenani gate but I am not sure about Talek & Ololaimutiek gates.
 You should ask at the station but, just in case, try to be there before 1pm.

 How to get to Sekenani gate by shared taxi (if you arrive after after 1:30pm)

 Once you are at the station, look for the shared taxis to Sekenani gate and say that you want to be dropped off at the Mara Explorers, Mama Safi or any other Sekenani campsite recommended in my article.

 Typically, the shared taxi costs around 500KES (5USD) per person.
 This is the real price and you shouldn’t pay more than that.
 The taxi will leave only when completely full and they will always try to fit in 6 passengers (excluding the driver), 4 in the front and 2 in the back.

 It may take time to fill the taxi completely.
 I waited for a little bit longer than an hour.

-If you really want to save money, you need to stock up on food supplies at the supermarket in Narok.
-At Mara Explorers (and at any other camp) any meal costs 1,000KES and there are no supermarkets in the villages around Sekenani.
+If you really want to do a real affordable safari in Kenya, you need to stock up on food supplies at the supermarket in Narok.
+At Mara Explorers (and at any other camp) any meal costs 1,000KES (10USD) at least, and there are no real supermarkets in the villages around the park.